Integrating GIS and Asset Management Systems: Lessons from the Field

 10. Design for Longevity and Change

 Infrastructure assets often last decades.
-Software platforms rarely do.
+Software platforms do not.

-Integration design should assume system change and be resilient to it—using clear interfaces, canonical models where appropriate, and mappings that can evolve over time without rewriting everything.
+Integration design should assume change and be resilient to it.
+Clear interfaces, canonical models where appropriate, and mappings that can evolve over time help avoid repeated rework.

 Final Thoughts

-When designed poorly, they become a liability no tool or upgrade can fully fix.
+When designed poorly, they become a liability that no tool or upgrade can fully resolve.

-If you’re contemplating this journey, let your workflows—not vendor promises—guide your decisions, and don’t hesitate to draw on experience from teams that have navigated these challenges before.
-It can make all the difference.
+If you’re contemplating this journey, let your workflows guide your decisions rather than vendor promises.
+Drawing on the experience of teams that have navigated these challenges before can make all the difference.